Yzma/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+Built with security in mind, TinyApp uses encrypted cookies to keep users signed in (even after closing the browser) and even keeps tracks how many total and unique visitors visits your shortened links.

 ## Dependencies